sharetribe/flex-docs/src/docs/operator-guides/introducing-pages/index.md

 ![pages-homescreen](./pages-homescreen.png)
 _Pages home screen shows all your marketplace’s static content pages.
 Pages starts with a prebuilt About page, Landing page,Terms of use page, and Privacy Policy page.
 We recommend editing those pages to suit your marketplace as you start building._

+### Further guides

 To start, you may want to focus on editing your Landing page.
 This will be the first page most of your users see, so you want it to look great and clearly articulate your value proposition.
 Check out our guide on how to [edit your landing page](https://www.sharetribe.com/docs/operator-guides/how-to-edit-content-pages-in-console/) to get started .

 If you want to create a new page, [the tutorial on how to build an FAQ page](https://www.sharetribe.com/docs/operator-guides/how-to-create-an-faq-page/) offers step-by-step instructions to get start

 Not sure you’re ready to start developing yet?
 Then try Pages out without any code setup using the demo marketplace Saunatime!
-After creating a Flex account, log into [Console](https://flex-console.sharetribe.com/) and follow the same steps to navigate  to Pages (Build->Content), but make sure you are in your [Demo environment](https://www.sharetribe.com/docs/operator-guides/concepts/#environments_.
+After creating a Flex account, log into [Console](https://flex-console.sharetribe.com/) and follow the same steps to navigate  to Pages (Build->Content), but make sure you are in your [Demo environment](https://www.sharetribe.com/docs/operator-guides/concepts/#environments_.)
 Marketplaces created before DATEDATEDATEDATE need to refresh their Saunatime demo.
 If you need any help, consult our demo starting guides, then reach out to our [support team](hello@sharetribe.com) if you face any more trouble.

 Marketplaces built or being built on Flex before DATEDATEDATE need to modify their frontend marketplace code to take Pages into use.
 Developers can consult [this guide](https://www.sharetribe.com/docs/ftw/page-builder/#how-to-take-pages-into-use-if-you-are-using-an-older-version-of-ftw) to learn how to update existing marketplace codebases with Pages functionality.